-This service is specifically designed for clients who wish to remain in full control of their Trust and take up appointment as a private trustee.

-Flexi TrustTM can provide all the set-up

-arrangements and documentation necessary to get your Trust going and then you can select, on a 'pick 'n mix' basis, which ongoing administration and management services you want Perpetual Guardian to help you with.
-We offer private trustees a range of support including transferring assets to the Trust, managing and recording trustee meetings, trustee investment advice and management, taxation and accounting requirements.
+This service is specifically designed for clients who wish to appoint only private individuals as Trustees.
+Flexi TrustTM can provide all the set-up arrangements and documentation necessary to get your Trust going and then you can select, on a 'pick 'n mix' basis, which ongoing administration and management services you want Perpetual Guardian to help you with.
+We offer private trustees a range of support, including managing and recording trustee meetings, trustee investment advice and management, taxation and accounting requirements.